saas-builder-dev/.github/profile/README.md

 # SaaS Builder

-Build and Launch Your SaaS Website in Minutes with AI — A fast, AI-powered website builder that creates and customizes your SaaS site effortlessly.
-No coding, no hassle—just tell us about your idea, and let AI do the rest!
+Build and Launch Your SaaS Website and Product in Minutes with AI  — A fast, AI-powered platform that creates and customizes your SaaS site effortlessly, with plans to include robust SaaS product-building features in the future.
+No coding, no hassle—just tell us about your idea, and let AI handle the rest!
 Easily move your data to the server while we simplify the entire process for you.

 ---